 Things To Look For With Crochet Starter Kits

-Not every crochet kit is designed with novices in mind.
-Keep an eye out for these things when purchasing your kit.
+Not every crochet kit is designed with beginners in mind.
+Keep an eye out for these things when purchasing your beginner kits:

 Does it include a crochet hook?